josmar-crwdstffng/angular/aio/content/guide/http.md

 <code-example header="app/heroes/heroes.component.ts (deleteHero)" path="http/src/app/heroes/heroes.component.ts" region="delete-hero-subscribe"></code-example>

-The component isn't expecting a result from the delete operation, so it subscribes without a callback.
+The component is not expecting a result from the delete operation, so it subscribes without a callback.
 Even though you are not using the result, you still have to subscribe.
 Calling the `subscribe()` method *executes* the observable, which is what initiates the DELETE request.